WerkRaum Wiesbaden in June

 The exhibition “tiny little friends” focuses on insects and biodiversity in urban spaces.
 In “urban mix in Wiesbaden,” students from Mainz University of Applied Sciences present ideas for the sustainable repurposing of a vacant department store.
 The exhibition “Public Spaces of the City for All” by the BDA Hessen explores public spaces as the foundation of an open and democratic urban society.
 The program is complemented by discussions on consumer culture, repair and community initiatives, lectures on urban development, and workshops on urban nature, textile repair, and collaborative design.

-The sam – Stadtmuseum am Markt is also part of the WerkRaum again in June: As a “transparent museum,” the sam offers insights into museum work, city history, and collection practices, while also transforming the WerkRaum into an open space for exchange about the city’s past, present, and future.
+The sam – Stadtmuseum am Markt is also part of the WerkRaum again in June: As a “transparent museum,” the sam offers insights into museum work, city history, and collection practices, while simultaneously transforming the WerkRaum into an open space for exchange about the city’s past, present, and future.

 WerkRaum sees itself as a public space in the heart of Wiesbaden—open to ideas, discussions, and encounters.
 June invites us to rethink living spaces together.